 Yes!
-Dr. Tyler Carmack and Dr. Jeanette Schacher are both Certified Veterinary Acupuncturists that approach every diagnosis or individual pet concern from both an eastern and western approach.
+Dr. Tyler Carmack, Dr. Jeanette Schacher, and Dr. Sharon Cubelo are Certified Veterinary Acupuncturists that approach every diagnosis or individual pet concern from both an eastern and western approach.
 They find using both approaches helps them to treat their patients most effectively and have the most positive response.

 How quickly could we see a positive response with fecal and urinary incontinence issues?

-Dr. Tyler Carmack and Dr. Jeanette Schacher, would do an initial evaluation.
+The doctors of Hampton Roads Veterinary Hospice, In-Home Euthanasia, and Integrative Medicine would do an initial evaluation.
 So they would thoroughly discuss history, preform an exam and then would be able to let you know how quickly they expect to see improvement.
 Depending on the full evaluation, we may start to see improvement in the urinary and fecal incontinence anywhere from 1-6 weeks.

 If you have a pet you think would benefit from an integrative medicine and acupuncture consultation, please contact Hampton Roads Veterinary Hospice at 757-474-5968.